harmonysoft-tech/traute/README.md

 ## 2. Rationale

 Null references are [considered](https://en.wikipedia.org/wiki/Null_pointer#History) to be one of the most expensive mistakes in IT design.
-It's not surprising that there a many tools which try to report it as early as possible.
+It's not surprising that there are many tools which try to report it as early as possible.

 For example, here [IntelliJ IDEA](https://www.jetbrains.com/idea/) warns us about possible *NPE*: